kdandank/418CacheSim/final-report.md

 maintaining a counter for each cache line.
 On a snooping update it's decremented and on a processor access it's incremented.
 If on a snoop this counter reaches zero, instead of updating we invalidate the line. <br><br>
-> _(\*\*\*) This was not a part of our initial plan for the project, but since we are running ahead of our current schedule, we will try our best to get this in before the final deadline._
+> _(\*\*\*) This was not a part of our initial plan for the project, but since we are running ahead of our current schedule, we will try our best to get this in before the final deadline.
+Some preliminary results have been updated now._
 > <br><br>
 > All of these protocols use write-allocate write-back caching. <br>
 > Following are the **State Transition Diagrams** for above protocols. <br>